-LOFT INSTALLATION
+INTERNAL INSTALLATION

 A visual inspection of the fan and coil should be made once per year.
 Clean as often as is necessary (e.g. when dirt build-up is visible) and remove any obstructions.
-Ensure the drainage pipe from the appliance is clean and free of obstruction.

-Ensure the supporting base or any wall mounting bracket remains stable and capable of supporting the full weight of the appliance, including its water content.
+Ensure the supporting base remains stable and capable of supporting the full weight of the appliance, including its water content.